 - Aim for twice-daily [minimum] to respond to messages and questions.
 State your communication policy in advance to inform students who generally prefer a 15-second response to messages.

 In addition to the official policies in a syllabus, be sure to include separate discussion board etiquette instructions and essential explanations of the course structure.
 Example: “Access all materials and assignments through the Modules link.
 Discussions are due each Wednesday by 10:00 p.m., and major assignments are due on Sundays by 10:00 p.m.”

 - Don’t assume students are on email all the time.
 Establish shared expectations about when and where students should check for announcements or other communications.
 Let them know if you are using the Canvas Inbox tool since they may need to update their notification preferences

 - To communicate with the whole class, use Canvas Announcements.
 Canvas includes a set of default notification preferences you can receive for your courses sent as one of four delivery types: notify me right away, daily summary, weekly summary, or don’t send.
 To select your notification preferences, read through the How do I set my Canvas notification preferences as an instructor? web guide or view the Notification Preferences video.

-- Double check that ALL of your upcoming assignments (during the duration listed on the ISU Safety page) are on Canvas and published so students can access them from home.
+- Double check.
+Ensure ALL of your upcoming assignments are on Canvas and published so students can access them from home.

 - Promote the ISU Principles of Community, use Netiquette at ISU (PDF).